Cortinarius-I/fullSWETA/README.md

 **Shitty Work Executive Tracking Assistant**

-A K-pop themed PWA that tracks your work with hourly check-ins, now with **real background push notifications** that work even when the app is closed!
+A K-pop themed PWA that tracks your work with hourly check-ins

-## ✨ What's New in v3.0

-- 🔔 **True Background Notifications** - Works even when app is fully closed!
-- 🧪 **Test Mode** - Toggle 15-second test notifications to verify setup
-- ☁️ **Cloudflare Workers** - Free push notification delivery
-- ⏰ **Google Apps Script Triggers** - Free scheduled notifications

 ## 🏗️ Architecture